timhugh/bujo.nvim/README.md

 Featuring:

-- uses standard markdown files so you're not locked in
+- uses standard markdown files so you're not locked in to a specific journal app/plugin
 - access and edit your notes from any neovim instance
 - define templates for new notes using [leafo/etlua](https://github.com/leafo/etlua)
-- provides a [telescope](https://github.com/nvim-telescope/telescope.nvim) extension to easily find notes and insert links
+- provides [telescope](https://github.com/nvim-telescope/telescope.nvim) extensions to easily find notes and insert links
 - executable codeblocks using [michaelb/sniprun](https://github.com/michaelb/sniprun)

 ## Installation